jeroenvdhoven/mlpype/README.md

 - `MLpype.hyperopt`: Use hyperopt to do hyperparameter tuning in MLpype.
 - `MLpype.spark`: In progress, will provide pyspark integrations for MLpype.

+# Documentation

+You can find the documentation [here](https://jeroenvdhoven.github.io/mlpype/index.html)

 # Contributing

 ## Basics